-We have robust recruitment processes in place that comply with both UK and International employment laws.
-We verify all Group employees are not only eligible to work in their respected countries and regions but also within their stated profession.
+We have robust recruitment processes in place that comply with both UK and international employment laws.
+We verify all Group employees are not only eligible to work in their respective countries and regions but also within their stated profession.
 In the UK we take this step further to ensure that, within our clinical services business, we also adhere to the NHS employment checks as governed by our NHS partners.
-Our employment policies are fair, ethical, and non-discriminatory and we follow this principle when remunerating all our employees.